 On the go?
 Why not listen to podcast episode where I discuss the article (click this link for the episode).
 You can listen on most platforms!

-The Value of a Library – The Cost of Everything
+- The Cost of Storm Damage

 The picture of an industrial town in the UK is about transition.
 The wonderfully ornate, red brick buildings from the early 20th century, towering frontages with the name and established date emblazoned and embossed into the brick arch over the double fronted, solid wood and stain glassed doors.